 Do I Need a GPS Bike Computer?

-According to the National Ocean Service, there are over 30 GPS satellites orbiting the planet at an altitude of 12,000 miles.
-Once your GPS bike computer calculates its distance using at least four satellites, your location can be determined within seconds.
+Once your GPS bike computer calculates its distance using these satellites, your location can be determined within seconds.
 As you ride, the satellites follow your device to continuously track you as you go.

 You don't have to be a seasoned rider to appreciate the advantages a GPS bike computer has to offer.
 Even if you're heading out for your first ride, you can use a GPS cycling computer for essentials such as recording your route, tracking heart rate, and measuring the distance covered.